nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How Category is called by the user:**

 * **Alternative 1 (current choice):** Category field is added through `add` or `edit` commands.
-  * Pros: Easy to implement
+  * Pros: Easy to implement.
-  * Cons: May cause `add` command to be too long
+  * Cons: May cause `add` command to be too long.

 * **Alternative 2:** Exclusive command to add Category field
-  * Pros: Reduces the chance of Feature Overload for `add` and `edit` commands
+  * Pros: Reduces the chance of Feature Overload for `add` and `edit` commands.
-  * Cons: Reduces usability due to the need to remember another command
+  * Cons: Reduces usability due to the need to remember another command.

 ### Delete Feature